mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 One more time, test your app using App Inventor Companion.
 This time, make the app read the text in a creepy monster voice or high birdy voice.
 What are the strangest combinations of low/high pitch and fast/slow rate you can find?

 Congratulations, you are done!
 You have created an app that recognizes speech and speaks the words with custom pitch and rate.
-Next, you can <strong>Build</strong> the app in App Inventor to use on any Android phone anywhere.
-Remember, with great power comes great responsibility!
-Don’t use your new app to scare or freak anyone out!
+Next, you can <a href="http://appinventor.mit.edu/explore/ai2/share" target="_blank">Build</a> the app in App Inventor to share with any Android phone anywhere. <span style="font-size: 110%; font-weight: bold; color:#b01418;">Important: with great power comes great responsibility!
+Don’t use your new app to scare or freak anyone out!</span>

 ![An animation showing how to change the button text.](../images/Fake_Voices/frankenstein.jpg){:.enlargeImage}
 <span style=" padding-top: 0; text-align: center;
-  font-style: italic;">Boris Karloff in the movie Frankenstein (1931). © Universal Pictures</span>
+  font-style: italic;">Boris Karloff in the movie Frankenstein. © 1931 Universal Pictures</span>

 # Expand Your App
 Computers make fake voices in many different ways.
 The system inside a phone or tablet is a very basic one called <i>text to speech</i>.
 Do you think the voice from your app would fake anyone out when reading a long passage?
 What is missing?

 Some artificial intelligence systems — such as Siri, Google Voice, or Alexa — sound much more human.
 They create <i>synthetic speech</i>.
-These machine learning models are trained by listening to millions of humans speak.
+These machine-learning models are trained by listening to millions of humans speak.
 Can they really trick the human ear?
 You decide.

 Try the following experiment:

-* In your phone or tablet, copy a few sentences of text from a speech or book, such as the famous passage from Martin Luther King, Jr.’s “I Have a Dream” speech, below.
+* In your phone or tablet, copy a few sentences of text from a speech or book, such as a passage from Martin Luther King, Jr.’s “I Have a Dream” speech, below.

 <p style="padding-left: 20%; padding-right: 20%; font-style: italic;">We refuse to believe that the bank of justice is bankrupt.
 We refuse to believe that there are insufficient funds in the great vaults of opportunity of this nation.
 So we have come to cash this check, a check that will give us upon demand the riches of freedom and security of justice.</p>

-* Paste this passage into the text box in your app and take note of how natural it sounds.
+* Paste this passage into the text box in your app and take note: Does it sound natural?
-* Next, paste this passage into artificial intelligence systems, such as:
+* Next, paste this passage into an artificial intelligence system, such as:
-  - <b>Google Cloud Assistant</b>.
-Go down <a href="https://cloud.google.com/text-to-speech/">the page</a> to the section on the left side named “Demo.”
+  - <a href="https://cloud.google.com/text-to-speech/" target="_blank"><b>Google Cloud Assistant</b></a>.
+Go down the page to the section on the left named “Demo.”
 Replace the text provided in the box with any text you want.
 Experiment with the <i>Language</i> and <i>Voice name</i> settings.
-  - <b><a href="https://www.ibm.com/demos/live/tts-demo/self-service/home">IBM Watson Text to Speech</a></b>.
+  - <b><a href="https://www.ibm.com/demos/live/tts-demo/self-service/home" target="_blank">IBM Watson Text to Speech</a></b>.
 Replace the text provided in the box with any text you want.
 Experiment with the <i>Language</i>, <i>Dialect</i>, and <i>Neutral voice</i> settings.

 Which fake voices sound the most human?
 Which is your favorite?

 Here are some ideas for ways to enhance your app.
 Try them out, or come up with your own ideas!

 * Make the user interface simpler to use or more attractive.
 Let five people try your app and see what they think.
 Ask people of different ages and different comfort levels with computers.
 Based on this feedback, what user interface changes do you need to make?
-* Show a numerical value for the pitch and speed levels on the screen.
+* Show a numerical value for the pitch and rates on the screen.
-* Speak into the app in another language (the app should automatically detect some languages).
-How could you set TextToSpeech1 to read the text back in a better sounding accent?
+* Type or paste into the app text in another language (in some cases, you can even speak to it in Spanish!)
+How could you set TextToSpeech1 to read the text back in a better accent?
 For instance, how could you use the <span class="setters">set TextToSpeech1.Language</span> block and the language code “ES” to get a better Spanish accent in your app?
+(If you are using an Android device, make sure the device's text-to-speech is set to the Google Speech Engine in the settings.)
 * How could you use the app features to create something that performs an important task or service, such as an instant translator for traveling?

 What ideas do you have?